(Or, Why I Love One Piece The Way I Do)

 Eiichiro Oda, creator of the best-selling series in the history of manga, describes One Piece as the story he wanted to read as a boy.

 On the surface, it’s an action-adventure-comedy manga that employs many of the same elements as other popular manga series like Dragon Ball or Naruto.
-Week after week, the main protagonists use their inventive mix of fighting styles and superpowers to combat enemies who have made the critical error of threatening well-meaning people and stepping on their dreams.
+Week after week, the main protagonists use their inventive mix of fighting styles and superpowers to chase their dreams and fight villains (pirates or otherwise) who have made the mistake of hurting their friends.

-It follows the adventures of an unusual crew called the Straw Hat Pirates, which includes Luffy, the clumsy captain and rubber-man determined to become Pirate King; Zoro, a swordsman who wields three katana at once; Sanji, a cook who kicks his enemies (because a chef’s hands are sacred); Usopp, a cowardly marksman who outwits opponents with his quick wit and clever tricks; and several others who jump on board as their ship sails along.
+It follows the adventures of an unusual crew called the Straw Hat Pirates, which includes Luffy, the clumsy captain and rubber-man determined to become Pirate King; Zoro, a swordsman who wields three katana at once; Sanji, a cook who kicks his enemies (because a chef’s hands are sacred); Usopp, a cowardly marksman who outwits opponents with his quick wit and clever tricks; Nami, the talented self-taught navigator; and several others who jump on board as their ship sails along, who I've excluded to spare you from some minor spoilers.

 If there’s a checklist hanging in the Shonen Jump office detailing the elements that make up the “shonen” genre, which Dragon Ball and Naruto also belong to, then I’m sure One Piece would get top marks across the board.
 However, a checklist of what’s typical for the genre would stop short of recognizing many of the things that set this epic apart from its contemporaries.

-The beauty of One Piece isn’t in checking-off a shopping list of story elements, but in pushing the limits of just how much imagination and detail a human being can pour into twenty pages of art and storytelling week after week, for fifteen years and counting.
+The beauty of One Piece isn’t in checking off a shopping list of story and genre elements, but in pushing the limits of just how much imagination and detail a human being can pour into twenty pages of art and storytelling week after week, for fifteen years and counting.

 Oda has a talent for weaving disparate details together, collected from every cultural and historical source he can absorb, to create something new and exciting.
 This skill is most apparent in the colorful designs of his characters and the settings in which they are introduced.